gravitational/gravity/docs/5.x/installation.md

 Flag      | Description
 ----------|-------------
 `--token` | Secure token which prevents rogue nodes from joining the cluster during installation.
+A token is generated automatically if unspecified.
 Carefully pick a hard-to-guess value.
 `--advertise-addr` | IP address this node should be visible as.
 This setting is needed to correctly configure Gravity on every node.
 `--role` | _(Optional)_ Application role of the node.
 `--cluster` | _(Optional)_ Name of the cluster.
 Auto-generated if not set.